TheHellSite/archlinux_lxc/grocy/README.md

 <br />
 <hr>

-# Grocy Arch Linux update installation (run as non-root user inside the LXC)
+# Grocy Arch Linux update installation (run as root user inside the LXC)

 ### 1. Perform a full system upgrade and reboot the LXC.